MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-create-a-virtual-application-package-package-accelerator.md

     >[!IMPORTANT]
     >If the publisher of the package accelerator cannot be verified and does not contain a valid digital signature, then before you select **Run**, you must confirm that you trust the source of the package accelerator.
 Confirm your choice in the **Security Warning** dialog box.

 5. On the **Guidance** page, review the publishing guidance information that is displayed in the information pane.
-This information was added when the Package Accelerator was created and it contains guidance about how to create and publish the package.
+This information was added when the package accelerator was created and it contains guidance about how to create and publish the package.
 To export the guidance information to a text (.txt) file, select **Export** and specify the location where the file should be saved, and then select **Next**.

 6. On the **Select Installation Files** page, select **Make New Folder** to create a local folder that contains all required installation files for the package, and specify where the folder should be saved.
 You must also specify a name to be assigned to the folder.
 You must then copy all required installation files to the location that you specified.
 If the folder that contains the installation files already exists on the computer that runs the Sequencer, select **Browse** to select the folder.